 There are many things we can do with these delicious ingredients to use them up.
-We can either store them for longer periods or we can cook them.
-Here are some options to increase shelf life or use up these most wasted ingredients:
+We can either store them for longer periods or we can cook them before they expire.
+Here are some ways to increase shelf life or use up these most wasted ingredients:

 - Store milk on refrigerator shelves, where it's cooler, rather than in the refrigerator doors, which tend to be warmer.

 - Milk can be frozen!
 Milk can last for up to 6 weeks in the freezer, without any impact on its flavor and nutritional value.
 Freeze unopened milk containers in their original packaging before the ‘best-before’ date.

 - Store fruit and/or vegetable juice in a tightly sealed, dark-colored container to minimize exposure to oxygen and light.

 - For long-term storage, use your freezer.
 Raw fruit and/or vegetable juice will keep well in your freezer for two to three months.
 Try frozen cubes for easy to grab portions.
 You can even blend them into a smoothie.

 - Freeze raw chicken for long-term storage.
 Even better if you can freeze individually so you defrost what you need.
 Did you know you can even freeze cooked chicken?
 You can then defrost and throw into another recipe

 - Or use in some of our delicious leftover chicken recipes.